-The Wilds of Eldraine are enchanted lands that lie outside “The Realm” we saw the first time we visited the plane.
+The Wilds of Eldraine are enchanted lands outside “The Realm” we saw the first time we visited the plane.
 They are a disorienting place known to house all monsters, vile magic, and curses.
-And they are exactly where Magic: The Gathering is going in late 2023, right after it wraps up the events kicked off in The Brothers’ War.
-That said, besides what I just mentioned, we don’t have any concrete info.
-However, based on what we do know I think a few things are pretty likely to happen.
+And they are precisely where Magic: The Gathering is going in late 2023, right after it wraps up the events kicked off in The Brothers’ War.
+Besides what I just mentioned, we don’t have any concrete info.
+However, based on what we know, I think a few things are likely to happen.
 So, let’s jump into the Wilds Of Eldraine spoilers, storyline, mechanics, and lore.

 Key Dates